solita/kanaliiga-rl-discord-bot/README.md

 Bot notifies you, if you mispelled the name, with the names it found from ballchasing.
 It will only search groups under a pre-defined parent group (see commands for more information).

 Attachments can be added directly into the new post, or as messages after.
-They may be in the same message or added separately.
+They may be in the same message or added one by one.
 - Filenames do not matter.
 - Only `.replay` -files are accepted.

-Bot replies with emojies, first succesful upload sends ✅1️⃣ and consecutive ones after that 2️⃣,3️⃣ ...
+Bot replies with emojies, first succesful sends ✅1️⃣ and consecutive ones after that 2️⃣,3️⃣ ...
-In case of a failure, 🚫 is sent.
+In case of a failure, the bot tells you about it.
 Each attachment is handled separetly, therefore one failed upload does not automatically affect the others.
 Except if theres incorrect file-type. \
-Along with emojies, bot replies with a link to the replay in the ballchasing.com
+Along with emojies, bot replies with a link for the replay in the ballchasing.com

 ### Admins

+`ADMIN_ROLE` has two commmands in their toolbox to use.

+**/rl_setparent** Sets a new parent group (season) where subgroups (divisions) are located.

+**/rl_check** The bot is unable to upload and handle new posts while it is offline.
+In case of such event, this command tells the bot to check all the posts, messages and their attachments in the channel and process them.
+The bot will not re-process posts it has already marked with ✅, only new posts are considered.
+Each post processed this way will also receive emoji-reactions once they are done.

+#### Bot setup
 The following steps helps you to configure the bot into your discord channel.

 - Log in to Discord Developer Portal with your discord credentials